-Extraction of high-molecular weight DNA and sequencing
+Extraction of high molecular weight DNA and sequencing

-Extraction of high-molecular weight genomic DNA, construction of Oxford Nanopore Technology libraries and sequencing were described previously [2].
+Extraction of high molecular weight genomic DNA, construction of Oxford Nanopore Technology libraries, and sequencing were described previously [2].
 Libraries for PacBio HiFi sequencing were constructed and sequenced at the Genome Technology Center at UNIL and Genome Center at CSHL.
-High-molecular-weight DNA was sheared with a Megaruptor (Diagenode) to obtain 15-20 kb fragments.
-After shearing, the DNA size distribution was evaluated with a Fragment Analyzer

-(Agilent) and 5-10 μ g of the DNA was used to prepare a SMRTbell library with the PacBio SMRTbell Express Template Prep Kit 2.0 (Pacific Biosciences) according to the manufacturer's instructions.
-The library was size-selected on a BluePippin system (Sage Science) for molecules larger than 12.5 kb and sequenced on one SMRT cell 8M with v2.0/v2.0 chemistry on a PacBio Sequel II instrument (Pacific Biosciences) at 30 hours movie length.
-Hi-C experiments were conducted at Arima Genomics (San Diego, CA) from 2 g of flash-frozen leaf tissue.
+High molecular-weight DNA was sheared with a Megaruptor (Diagenode) to obtain 15-20 kbp fragments.
+After shearing, the DNA size distribution was evaluated with a Fragment Analyzer (Agilent) and 5-10 $\mu$ g of the DNA was used to prepare a SMRTbell library with the PacBio SMRTbell Express Template Prep Kit 2.0 (Pacific Biosciences) according to the manufacturer's instructions.
+The library was size-selected on a BluePippin system (Sage Science) for molecules larger than 12.5 kbp and sequenced on one SMRT cell 8M with v2.0/v2.0 chemistry on a PacBio Sequel II instrument (Pacific Biosciences) at 30 hours movie length.
+Hi-C experiments were conducted with 2 g of flash-frozen leaf tissue using the Arima high-coverage Hi-C Service at Arima Genomics (San Diego, CA).